KRudd-E/BigData/README.md

 * Final submission of Report, Code, and contribution statements - 6 May - 9 credits
 * Final presentation - 12 May - 3 credits

-# TO-DO
-* Decide on Data source
-* Decide (broadly) the aim of the project / machine learning algorithms to redesign / with consideration of scalability & parallelisability
-* Poster and diagram design

 # Crucially
 * A project that designs and implements a well-thought-out distributed solution for a relatively straightforward method/technique will receive a higher mark